 API Usage

 Sometimes it may be more convenient to avoid the CLI and instead use the module directly, which exposes more functionality and may be easier te extend if your project also uses Python.
-Below, we will characterize several use-cases you may encounter and how to address them using the functionality exposed by suricata-check.
+Below, we will characterize several use-cases you may encounter and how to address them using the functionality exposed by suricata_check.

 All publicly exposed modules, classes, and methods are documented and typed such that IDEs such as Visual Studio Code will provide useful information and suggestions as you write code using suricata_check.